pyt-team/TopoModelX/README.md

 # Contributing to tmx

-## Developing PyTopo
+## Developing tmx

-To develop PyTopo on your machine, here are some tips:
+To develop tmx on your machine, here are some tips:

 1. Clone a copy of PyTopo from source: